A revision for Heisenberg uncertainty relation based on environment variable in the QCPB theory: Introduction

 Along this line, many studies have converged on the idea that the HUP should be properly modified at the quantum gravity scale, in order to accommodate the existence of such a fundamental length.
 In this sense, one of the most adopted generalizations of the uncertainty principle (GUP) reads \cite{30}

-where the sign $\pm$ refers to positive/negative values of the dimensionless deformation parameter $\beta$, which is assumed to be of order unity in some models of quantum gravity, and in particular in string theory.
+where the sign $\pm$ refers to positive/negative values of the dimensionless deformation parameter $\beta$, which is assumed to be of order unity in some models of quantum gravity, and in particular in string theory. \eqref{eq12} can be deduced from the modified commutator